aaanh/script.aaanh.app/src/linux/net-ops.md

 [Tailscale](https://tailscale.com) is a VPN service that uses [WireGuard](https://www.wireguard.com/) protocol.
 If you are looking for a fully OSS alternative to Tailscale, you can check out [Headscale](https://github.com/juanfont/headscale) instead.

+Tailscale can be virtually installed and used across all popular platforms.
+Maybe except for z/OS?

 - Create Tailscale account: https://login.tailscale.com/start (I personally use Github SSO provider)
 - Installation